 - Weighted Round Robin

 Everything from the above can be efficiently liked with DNS Failover in order to implement a variety of low-latency, fault-tolerant architectures.
-By utilising Amazon Route 53 Traffic Flow’s easy-to-use visual editor, the way the end-users are routed to the endpoints of a web application can be easily managed.
+By utilizing the platform’s Traffic Flow’s easy-to-use visual editor, the way the end-users are routed to the endpoints of a web application can be easily managed.
 Furthermore, this web service provides a Domain Name Registration.
-More specifically, the registration to a Domain name by AWS provides someone with the opportunity to the complete a purchase or administer a specific domain name such as ‘example.com’.
-Subsequently, Amazon Route 53 will automatically set up the DNS settings for the domain related to your interests.
+More specifically, the registration to a Domain name by AWS provides someone with the opportunity to complete a purchase or administer a specific domain name such as ‘example.com’.
+Subsequently, Route 53 will automatically set up the DNS settings for the domain related to your interests.